jessev14/Multiattack-5e/README.md

 However, this custom roller can be disabled (in the module settings) while maintaining the Multiattack tool in the token layer toolbar.
 The Multiattack tool is planned to be as openly compatible as possible, but is not compatible with the core default roller.

-Better Rolls 5e compatibility is currently in development (upcoming v3.2.0), and Midi-QOL compatibility will tentatively follow.
+Better Rolls 5e is currently compatible, though some additional edits are in progress.
+Midi-QOL compatibility will tentatively follow.

 ## Technical Information